Radical Faeries Have Been Pushing Queer Boundaries for More Than 40 Years

-We’re quickly coming up on 40 years of Radical Faeries, which seems like a good time to ask: What the heck is a Radical Faerie?
-That’s a hard question to answer — intentionally.
+Maybe you’ve heard the term used in queer circles, or maybe you’re completely unfamiliar.
+What the heck are the Radical Faeries?
+That’s a hard question to answer — and intentionally so.
 For some people, it’s a movement.
 For others, it’s a way of life.
 And for some, it’s a fun pastime.

-But whatever it is, its roots were deeply serious.
+But its roots are deeply serious.
 Even before the group’s inception, the Radical Faeries were devoted to challenging the status quo, and to queer liberation.
 Though decentralized and lacking much structure at all, they are all universally dedicated to freedom: politically, artistically and sexually.

 You can trace the origins of the Radical Faeries as far back as the early free love movements that followed the Civil War.
 Experimental colonies such as the Oneidas formed, where family units were de-coupled from strict social rules.
 But those early groups were hampered by regressive ideologies, like eugenics.